spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/required-iam-policies.md

 ---
 sidebar_label: "Required IAM Policies"
-title: "Required IAM Policies or Palette"
+title: "Required IAM Policies"
 description: "A list of required IAM policies that Palette requires."
 hide_table_of_contents: false
+tags: ["public cloud", "aws", "iam"]
 sidebar_position: 40
 ---

-# Required IAM Policies

 Palette requires proper Amazon Web Services (AWS) permissions to operate and perform actions on your behalf.
 The following policies include all the permissions needed for cluster provisioning with Palette.